 We’ve put together some inside tips on being a Class Rep.

-The SRC and Student Participation in Quality Scotland (sparqs) have worked together to produce a handbook to guide new Class Reps on what kind of tasks they might be set, roles they will be asked to play and how best to go about it.
+The SRC and sparqs have worked together to produce a handbook to guide new Class Reps on what kind of tasks they might be set, roles they will be asked to play and how best to go about it.

-If you attend the training you will receive a copy of the handbook, as it has space to take notes of the discussions during the training session.
+If you attend the training you will receive a copy of the handbook, which has space to take notes of the discussions during the training session.

 You need to attend Class or PGR Rep training for your term as a Representative to be recorded on your Higher Education Achievement Report (HEAR).
 The handbook is designed to be used during the training sessions which will fill in all the gaps.